Hematite, Missouri

 Hematite is an unincorporated community in eastern Jefferson County, Missouri, United States.
-It is located approximately seven miles northeast of De Soto.
+It is located on Missouri Route P approximately seven miles northeast of De Soto.

 Hematite was platted in 1861.
 The community was named for nearby deposits of hematite.
 A post office called Hematite has been in operation since 1858, and the United Nuclear Corporation's reactor fuel production plant operated in the area from 1957 until 2001.